bodrick/awesome/TOPICS.md

 *   [nextcloud/server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data
 *   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.

+## maui

+*   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
+Including Windows Security tools, Graphics (AMD/NVIDIA/Intel ARC), Software Apps, and Resources.
+*   [CommunityToolkit/dotnet](https://github.com/CommunityToolkit/dotnet) - .NET Community Toolkit is a collection of helpers and APIs that work for all .NET developers and are agnostic of any specific UI platform.
+The toolkit is maintained and published by Microsoft, and part of the .NET Foundation.
+*   [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.

 ## optimization

 *   [mikeroyal/Windows-11-Guide](https://github.com/mikeroyal/Windows-11-Guide) - Windows 10/11 Guide.
 Including Windows Security tools, Graphics (AMD/NVIDIA/Intel ARC), Software Apps, and Resources.